KustoszApp/docs/source/basic-usage.md

 You can export Kustosz channels to OPML file, making it easy to migrate away from Kustosz to another feed reader.

-If your server and frontend share [HTTP Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin), click "Settings" at the bottom of navigation panel and scroll down to "Export data" section.
+Click "Settings" at the bottom of navigation panel and scroll down to "Export data" section.
 Then, click "Export channels as OPML" button.

-If instead of button you see message about HTTP Origin, then you can export data using command-line tool.
-Use following command on a machine where Kustosz is installed:
+Alternatively, use following command on a machine where Kustosz is installed:

 ```
 kustosz-manager export_channels --file /path/to/file.xml